Published on December 3rd, 2012 | by Best Mattress Brand0

 Amerisleep distinguishes itself with US-made, plant-based memory foam mattresses.
 Their proprietary BioPur material utilizes natural extracts to replace a majority of petroleum products, and is manufactured with zero emissions and zero VOCs.
 In addition to eliminating the offgassing concern from traditional memory foam, Amerisleep memory foam features a larger cell structure shown to sleep cooler and be more responsive to sleepers.
 Customer ratings for Amerisleep are largely favorable, ranking higher than average for memory foam beds.

 The Serta brand is best known for the slogan of “We Make the World’s Best Mattress” and also by their wooly mascots; the counting sheep.
 While also traditionally an innerspring retailer, they have began adding memory foam options as well.
 Serta recently launched a few celebrity endorsed lines with names including Vera Wang and Donald Trump.
+They also now own the Simmons line.

 Simmons most recognized marketing tactic are the bowling ball commercials and ads, which highlight it’s superiority among spring mattresses when it comes to non motion transference; allowing consumers to toss and turn without affecting their partners.
 They also have a line of latex and memory foam mattresses.
 Simmons most popular line is the Beautyrest collection, which includes a wide range of spring mattresses and more recently, some foam additions as well.

-The Consumer Reports studies poll a range of shoppers on for bed opinions, providing a useful tool for shoppers.
-Perhaps the most noteworthy outcome is that “alternative” mattress types like memory foam and air were rated better than the common innerspring.
-Assessments of customer and third party reviews supports many of Consumer Reports’ findings, though it is important to note some smaller or newer brands are beginning to make waves as well.
+The Consumer Reports® studies poll a range of shoppers on for bed opinions, providing a useful tool for shoppers.
+Perhaps the most noteworthy outcome is that “alternative” mattress types like memory foam were rated better than the common innerspring.
+Assessments of customer and third party reviews supports many of Consumer Reports®’ findings, though it is important to note some smaller or newer brands are beginning to make waves as well.
 Seeing the best liked mattress brands and types to give you an edge in decision making, but remember that the “big name” brands are always likely to have more recognition and reviews which doesn’t necessarily make them the best overall.
 You should always look at a variety of options because what proves the best mattress for one may not for another, and often the big names’ inflated price is a result of bigger markup and advertising.